-- Step 3.
-Clean pails into which to pour colostrum as it is harvested.
-Just like the milker buckets, these containers have been cleaned after every use and sanitized just before this use. - Step 4.
-If milker buckets of pails are in the parlor, clean covers are used for every bucket before, during and after use.
+Step 4.
+If milker buckets or pails are in the parlor, clean covers are used for every bucket before, during and after use.

 Think of these covers as "poop" barriers.
-Think of one Excedrin® tablet.
-That small a volume of feces can add up to 10,000,000 bacteria to colostrum. - Step 5.
+See in your mind's eye one Excedrin® tablet.
+That small a volume of feces can add up to 10,000,000 bacteria to colostrum.

+Step 5.
 Prompt feeding of fresh colostrum.

 Our goal is to feed colostrum within one-half hour after collecting it.
 Why one-half hour?
 Why not one or two hours?
 To start with, most of the bacteria about which we are concerned will not start multiplying immediately.
 They have been introduced to a new growth medium, colostrum.
 It takes a while for them to get organized in order to grow.
 This period, a lag phase, is roughly one-half hour.
 If we can get the colostrum fed before that time is up we will not feed any more bacteria than the initial inoculation [By the way, "inoculation" refers to accidental contamination, not a deliberate effort to introduce bacteria into the colostrum.]